BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <blockquote>
-About the 75th most impressive thing von Neumann did was create open-source computing.
+About the millionth other impressive thing von Neumann did was create open-source computing.
 Some of the early computing vendors he consulted to attempted to make his architectural innovations proprietary.
 He fought back legally and won in a three-year federal trial, creating the industry precedent that core IT innovations belonged to society, not individual firms.¹³
 </blockquote>

 <p>